-Zero Sugar, Two Choices: What’s the difference between Coke Zero and Diet Coke?
+Zero sugar, two Choices: What’s the difference between Coke Zero and Diet Coke?

-Tampa (BLOOM) – Coke Zero and Diet Coke are go-to options for soda lovers who want to cut the sweet but not the fizz.
-But wait a minute—they’re both zero-calorie, both from Coca-Cola, and both claim to offer the classic Coke taste without the sugar.
-So, what sets them apart?
+(BLOOM) — Coke Zero and Diet Coke are go-to options for soda lovers who want to cut the sugar but not the fizz.
+But wait a minute — they’re both zero-calorie, both from Coca-Cola, and both claim to offer the classic Coke taste without the sugar.
+So what sets them apart?

 The Origin Story: More Than Just a Name